 We end our tour exploring the former Slave Coast, with its haunting European forts.

 Indeed one of the most complete and spectacular tours in West Africa.

 Great experience combined with the choice of good accommodation.

-For travelers who want to get acquainted with this incredible region in a very special moment!
+For travelers who want to get acquainted with this incredible region … and love Africa!

 - Guide: english speaking